SN 2019odp: A Massive Oxygen-Rich Type Ib Supernova: Observations and data reduction

 \subsection{Photometry}

-Follow-up photometry in the $g$, $r$ and $i$ bands were obtained using the ZTF camera \citep{2020PASP..132c8001D} mounted on the Palomar 48-inch telescope (P48) as part of the ZTF survey \citep{2019PASP..131f8003B, 2019PASP..131a8002B}.
-The obtained data was processed using the ZTF pipeline \citep{2019PASP..131a8003M}, which detrends the images, does PSF-matching image-subtraction against stacked template images and automatic photometric calibration against field stars using the Pan-STARRS 1 \citep[PS1;][]{2016arXiv161205560C} survey catalog.
-We use \texttt{ztflc}\footnote{\url{https://github.com/MickaelRigault/ztflc} by M. Rigault} to perform forced photometry for all epochs.
-Based on this we see no outbursts before the main explosion, however we notice a small plateau before the main peak (see \autoref{fig:lc:early}).
+Follow-up photometry in the $g$, $r$, and $i$ bands was obtained using the ZTF camera \citep{2020PASP..132c8001D} mounted on the Palomar 48-inch telescope (P48) as part of the ZTF survey \citep{2019PASP..131f8003B, 2019PASP..131a8002B}.
+The obtained data were processed using the ZTF pipeline \citep{2019PASP..131a8003M}, which detrends the images and does PSF-matching image-subtraction against stacked template images and automatic photometric calibration against field stars using the Pan-STARRS 1 \citep[PS1;][]{2016arXiv161205560C} survey catalogue.
+We used \texttt{ztflc}\footnote{\url{https://github.com/MickaelRigault/ztflc} by M. Rigault.} to perform forced photometry for all epochs.
+Based on this photometry, we see no outbursts before the main explosion; however, we notice a small plateau before the main peak (see Fig. \ref{fig:lc:early}).